Games played: Association football

+In association football, a game played is counted if a player is in the starting 11, or if a reserve player enters the game before full-time.

 Baseball

 In baseball, the statistic applies to players, who prior to a game, are included on a starting lineup card or are announced as an ex ante substitute, whether or not they play.
 For pitchers only, the statistic games pitched is used.

 A notable example of the application of the above rule is pitcher Larry Yount, who suffered an injury while throwing warmup pitches after being summoned as a reliever in a Major League Baseball (MLB) game on September 15, 1971.
 He did not face a batter, but was credited with an appearance because he had been announced as a substitute.
 Yount never appeared in (or actually played in) any other MLB game.